Should You Use A Recruitment Agency To Help With Your Job Search?

 It doesn’t cost you anything, but if you make the right decision, your career could benefit from that relationship forever!
 This said, it’s important to remember that you shouldn’t rest on your laurels; it’s a two way relationship and you should do as much as possible to help your recruiter give the best representation of you as a job seeker.

-To try and group them into several logical categories, there are some key benefits to using a (specialised) recruitment agency over conducting your job search alone.
+To try and group them into several logical categories, there are some key benefits to using a (specialised) recruitment agency over going at it alone.
 This is what both specialised and generalist recruitment agencies have in common:

 You could spend hours scrolling through job search sites looking for the perfect vacancy.
 Therefore, if your recruiter knows exactly what you’re looking for, you’ll be the first to spring to mind when something relevant appears.